-- 1. After verifying your logic expression, use schematic capture to make a digital circuit similar to what you did in Lab02.
-Create a new project named lab3step0.qpf, and save your file under \CPRE281\Lab03\lab3step0.
-Verify that the results of your POS expression are correct using the DE2-115 board. - 2.
-To write Verilog code, use a text editor that generates plain ASCII text.
-Quartus Prime has one built-in editor.
-Create a new project named lab3step1.qpf, and save your file under \CPRE281\Lab03\lab3step1. - Then add a text file by going to File -> New under Design File select Verilog HDL File and save it as lab3step1.v (IMPORTANT: USE THIS NAME FOR YOUR FILE). - 4.
+- 1. To write Verilog code, use a text editor that generates plain ASCII text.
+Quartus Prime has one built-in editor that is recommended.
+Create a new project named lab3step1.qpf, and save your file under U:\CPRE281\Lab03\lab3step1. - 2.
+Then add a text file by going to File -> New under Design File select Verilog HDL File and save it as lab3step1.v (IMPORTANT: USE THIS NAME FOR YOUR FILE). - 3.
 Write a structural description for the farmer's problem similar to what was explained in section 2.2.
-Again you will have to use the POS.
+Again, you will have to use Product-of-Sums expression.
 Also, the name of your module function should be the same as the file name!
-Otherwise, you will get an error.

-- 5. When you are done writing your code, start the compilation.
-If you get errors, fix your code, and if needed, take a look at your textbook for more details on the syntax or ask your lab instructor. - 6.
-Next assign the I/O pins in the same way as you did for the schematic version of your circuit.
-Choose a group of toggle switches for the inputs, and an LED for your output.
-A document is provided with the LabO3 files that contain tables that show which FPGA pins are connected to some of the DE2-115 hardware I/O devices (DE2-115_PIN_ASSIGNMENTS.pdf). - 7.
-Compile one more time, then open the programmer tool, Tools -> Programmer, and program the DE2-115 with your new circuit. - 8.
-Finally, verify that you are getting the exact same output as in the schematic capture.
-Show your code and results to the lab instructor. - 9.
-Repeat the previous Verilog steps, except that this time you will use a behavioral description.
-Create a new project and name the Verilog file lab3step2.v.
-Look at section 2.3 for more info on the behavioral description. - 10.
-Again, show your code and results to the lab instructor.
+This means your module for this step must be named as "module lab3step1 (...);".
+Otherwise, you will get an error (see below). - 4.
+When you are done writing your code, go to Processing -> Analyze Current File to analyze the file for syntax errors.
+If the option is greyed out, make sure you have lab3step1.v open.
+If you get errors, fix your code and, if needed, take a look at your textbook for more details on the syntax or ask your lab instructor. - 5.
+Next, simulate your design using ModelSim (refer to previous labs for detailed instructions, if necessary). - 6.
+Verify that you are getting the exact same output as in the schematic capture (notice that, if you keep the FPGA programmed from step0, you can compare the outputs directly).
+Show your simulation results to the TA.